alok-sriv/Flask-Blog/03 - Forms and User Input/readme.md

 **Login and Registration Templates**

 The next step is to add the form to an HTML template so that it can be rendered on a web page.
-The good news is that the fields that are defined in the RegistrationForm and LoginForm class know how to render themselves as HTML, so this task is fairly simple.
+The good news is that the fields that are defined in the RegistrationForm and LoginForm class know how to render themselves as HTML, so this task is fairly simple.</br>
 **login.html**
 ```html
 {% extends "layout.html" %}